clr-works/Bike-share/README.md

 ![dist_duration](https://user-images.githubusercontent.com/37026778/85017944-9a357380-b16c-11ea-9acd-c33e83affaf6.png)

 ### 1.2 Not equal start and end stations.

-It can be argued that the customers that take a bike to end a trip in a different
-station may show different behaviour from those that end the trip in the same station as it was started.
+It can be argued that the customers that take a bike in one station to end the trip in a different station may show different behaviour from those that end the trip in the same station as it was started.
+An additional separation between subscribers and occasional customers shows

 ![duration_nestat_log](https://user-images.githubusercontent.com/37026778/85033500-500abd00-b181-11ea-941e-ad1304a40d96.png)